nagadomi/eeVR/README.md

 ### Resolution scales per view

-The resolution is calculated so that the angle of view of each camera (front, back, top, bottom, and side) fits the final rendering resolution, but in this case the panorama is stretched and the front center is not resolved enough.
+The resolution is calculated so that the angle of view of each camera (front, back, top, bottom, and side) fits the final rendering resolution.

-The resolution can be increased by this amount only for the frontal rendering to compensate for the lack of resolution.

-The default setting of 125% almost eliminates the lack of resolution in the center of the image, but it results in excessive resolution on the periphery.

-This means that rendering will take more time.
+There is no shortage of resolution, but it's slightly excessive.
+Setting it to around 90% doesn't result in a noticeable lack of resolution.

-Meanwhile, To reduce rendering time, you can specify the reduction percentage of the rendering resolution for views other than the front view, where their importance is lower.
+To reduce rendering time, it's advisable to specify the lowest possible resolution for non-front-facing renderings with lower importance.

-You can set it from 1% to a maximum of 200% reduction.
+You can set it from 1% to a maximum of 100% reduction.

 ### Front View FOV